9. Data Protection as a Fundamental Right

 The necessity requirement usually is twofold in itself.
 On the one hand, analysis by the CJEU will be conducted to establish whether there were less intrusive measures which could have been taken.
 The “intruder” of the fundamental right has to substantiate the choice of action.
 This threshold is much higher to achieve.
 On the other hand, necessity also encompasses proportionality stricto sensu, which requires a balancing exercise of competing interests.
 This balancing is especially complex as it supposes that a comparison must be made between, e.g., two fundamental rights.
 How does one weigh one fundamental right against another?

-Condition 4: objectives of general interest & rights of others
+Condition 4: Objectives of general interest & rights of others

 Restrictions to the right of data protection are further specified in art.
 23 GDPR.
 The article serves as a lex specialis by providing specific grounds under which Union or Member State law may restrict certain data protection rights and obligations to safeguard important objectives of general public interest.